nicnocquee/simple-i18n-next/readme.md

 }
 ```

-Note that the plural rules for cardinal and ordinal numbers for a given language can be different.
-For example, in English, the plural rule for cardinal numbers is `one` and `other`, while the plural rule for ordinal numbers is `one`, `two`, `few`, and `other`.
+**Note that the plural rules for cardinal and ordinal numbers for a given language can be different.** For example, in English, the plural rule for cardinal numbers is `one` and `other`, while the plural rule for ordinal numbers is `one`, `two`, `few`, and `other`.
 On the other hand, in German, the plural rule for cardinal numbers is `one` and `other`, while the plural rule for ordinal numbers is _only_ `other`.
+The CLI will warn you if you miss some plural rules.

 You can find out the plural rules for a given language by executing the following statement in the Node.js REPL or browser console: